Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

 5. Reinstall Windows (last resort):

-If none of the above solutions work, you may need to reinstall Windows.
+If none of the solutions above work, you may need to reinstall Windows.
 This will erase all your data and applications, so make sure you have a backup.
+You may learn how to backup your data [here](/wiki/backup.html).

  1. Download Windows using a working computer: [Downloading Windows](https://msft.chat/wiki/downloading-windows.html)
  2. Next, to install Windows, follow this guide: [Installing Windows](https://msft.chat/wiki/installing-windows.html)